 The law prohibited labor unions and corporations (including incorporated interest groups) from using general funds to engage in “electioneering communication” (advertising (primarily televised) clearly referring to a candidate for federal office that appears in the days leading up to an election).

-The raised the ceiling on hard-money contributions ($1,000 to $2,000) per election to a candidate and limited a donor’s aggregate contribution to candidates/groups.
+The law raised the ceiling on hard-money contributions ($1,000 to $2,000) per election to a candidate and limited a donor’s aggregate contribution to candidates/groups.

 Austin v.
 Michigan Chamber of Commerce (1990)